blindnet-io/openness-framework/docs/nontech-explainer.md

 Now, all companies need to make money of course.
 For that, we need to answer the needs of our customers.
 And in a constantly changing world, knowing what the public actually wants is a real challenge[^3].
 Building a successful product requires extensive surveys and tests (aka _"crowdsourcing"_) to improve market fit.

 Openness provides a framework to lessen these needs considerably.
 By building a project and company with constant contributions from outsiders, we are guaranteed to receive most feedback we need without any additional effort or spending.
-Better yet, Openness build strong long-terme genuine relations, where crowdsourcing only relies on short-term self-serving requests.
+Better yet, Openness build strong long-term genuine relations, where crowdsourcing only relies on short-term self-serving requests.

 But this doesn't answer the main question all people have when talking about Open Businesses: how can we make money if we share our product with everyone?
 After all, companies like Louis Vuitton don't provide Open Specifications to show how to build my own luxury bag.
 There should be a good reason behind that, right?